Fathimasahalak/Mapify/README.md

 ### Project Description
-it shows actual routes between cities but pairs them with insulting fitness comments like "Go burn some calories! " or "Time to walk off those coconut laddus! " - giving you real directions while offensively demotivating you at the same time.
+It shows actual routes between cities but pairs them with insulting fitness comments like "Go burn some calories! " or "Time to walk off those coconut laddus! " - giving you real directions while offensively demotivating you at the same time.

 ### The Problem (that doesn't exist)
 We're addressing the problem of navigation apps being too helpful